WenzhouDing/hora/docs/LEAP_HAND_INTEGRATION.md

 ## Limitations

-1. **Object Manipulation**: Only the Allegro hand holds/manipulates objects.
-LEAP hand is purely for visualization/comparison.
+1. **Object Synchronization**: Both hands have their own objects.
+The LEAP object position is reset to mirror the Allegro object (offset by `leapHandOffsetX`), but physics interactions are independent.

 2. **Joint Mapping**: The current mapping assumes functional correspondence between same-indexed finger joints.
 May need refinement for perfect mirroring.